CarlieHamilton/Carlie-Portfolio/README.md

 - Links and the contact form are accessible via using the keyboard only.

 - The website was tested OK in Chrome & Firefox (desktop), Chrome on a mobile phone, Silk browser on a tablet.
-It was also tested in Edge, Safari (mobile) and Windows Phone through an [emulator - browserstack.com](https://www.browserstack.com/).
+It was also tested in Edge, Safari (mobile & tablet) and Windows Phone through an [emulator - browserstack.com](https://www.browserstack.com/).

 Some browsers display the menu already stuck to the top in desktop mode, it displays as fixed rather than sticky, but this does not affect the functionality of the site.